siwar003/Levcell-Caged-cAMP/Protocol.md

 **Negative control:** Include a no-Kemptide control containing PKA, ATP, Mg²⁺, and reaction buffer.
 This control will identify background LC-MS/MS signals and potential interfering species.

 #### 3c(ii).
-Determining the Precision and Effectiveness of LevCell Reaction Quenching, Compared to Tube Performance
+Determining the Precision and Effectiveness of Levcell Reaction Quenching, Compared to Tube Performance

 **Objective:** Determine whether the LevCell quench terminates PKA-mediated phosphorylation rapidly and reproducibly, with minimal post-quench enzymatic activity.